Business basics

 Your contact details should be both on your website and on the searchable domain name details database, WHOIS.
 This database is often used by IT to find contact details for businesses – and it's also our first port of call if we ever need to contact you.

-Talk to your domain name provider about making sure your details are included.
+Talk to your name provider about making sure your details are included.

-Search WHOIS for .nz details – Domain Name Commission NZ
+Search WHOIS for .nz details – Domain Name Commission NZ(external link)

 Get help